miles-no/miles_no/README.md

 This is the "parent" repo for miles.no and here you will find documentation for how to work with this project as well as the things you need to get a dev environment up and running.

+This repo contains all the required repositories as a submodule, so technically it is used as a "monorepo".
+The deployment to the actual site should be done from GitHub Actions defined in this repository.

 ## About the website

 The website is based on the previous version of Miles.no built by Ignitas.
 The website is using Wordpress as the CMS and most of the components on the website are built with Web Components.